deeplearning4j/deeplearning4j/distributed.md

 A option of last resort for IP address selection is the `DL4J_VOID_IP` environment variable.
 Set that variable on each node you're running, with local IP address to be used for comms.

+### Netmask

+Network mask is CIDR notation, is just a way to tell software, which network interfaces should be used for communication.
+For example, if your cluster has 3 boxes with following IP addresses: `192.168.1.23, 192.168.1.78, 192.168.2.133` their common part of network address is 192.168.*, so netmask is `192.168.0.0/16`.
+You can also get detailed explanation what is netmask in wikipedia: [https://en.wikipedia.org/wiki/Subnetwork](https://en.wikipedia.org/wiki/Subnetwork)

+We're using netmasks for cases when Spark cluster is run on top of hadoop, or any other environment which doesn't assume Spark IP addresses announced.
+In such cases valid netmask should be provided in `VoidConfiguration` bean, and it will be used to pick interface for out-of-Spark communications.

 ### Dependencies

 Here's the template for the only required dependency: